Students Gathering

 National Institutes of Health

-As of October 1, 2014, the National Institutes of Health (NIH) strongly encourages institutions funded by NIH awards to develop and use Individual Development Plans (IDPs) for graduate students and postdoctoral researchers.
+The National Institutes of Health (NIH) strongly encourages institutions funded by NIH awards to develop and use Individual Development Plans (IDPs) for graduate students and postdoctoral researchers.
 IDPs provide a structured opportunity to plan career development activities as part of graduate and postdoctoral training.
 Annual grant reports to NIH must include “a description of whether the institution uses IDPs or not and how they are employed to help manage the training and career development of those individuals.”
 (NOT-OD-114-113)

 Although IDPs were originally used for graduate students and postdoctoral scholars in the sciences, the IDP can be a valuable addition to any student/postdoc’s career planning.
 It facilitates a self-evaluation of skills and goals that should lead to a career plan and implementation of that plan.
 The IDP is an interactive process and, ideally, should include collaboration between the student/postdoc and their mentors or advisors.
 It can be used to positively affect the relationship with committee members or mentors so that there is a plan everyone can support that will lead to a better training experience.